 Raritan in Somerset County, New Jersey — The American Northeast (Mid-Atlantic)

 Location.
-40° 33.913′ N, 74° 38.267′ W. Marker is in Raritan, New Jersey, in Somerset County.
-Marker is on Canal Street, on the right when traveling east.
 Touch for map.
 Marker is in this post office area: Raritan NJ 08869, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on March 13, 2009, by Alan Edelson of Union Twsp., New Jersey.
-This page has been viewed 1,411 times since then.
-Photos: 1, 2, 3. submitted on March 13, 2009, by Alan Edelson of Union Twsp., New Jersey. • Bill Pfingsten was the editor who published this page.
+This page originally submitted on October 19, 2010, by R. C. of Shrewsbury, New Jersey.
+This page has been viewed 1,346 times since then and 28 times this year.
+Last updated on October 17, 2012, by Thomas R. D'Amico of Somerville, New Jersey.
+Photos: 1, 2, 3, 4, 5. submitted on October 19, 2010, by R. C. of Shrewsbury, New Jersey. • Bill Pfingsten was the editor who published this page.